brentlintner/mimus/README.md

 ### mimus.require

 This is the main method that you will use.
-It will require only the module you want to test against, while stubbing any specified inner dependencies that can be retrieved with other methods.
+It will require only the module you want to test against, while stubbing any specified internal modules, that can be retrieved with other methods.

 Require a stubbed `db` module and also stub the `mongodb` and `zlib` module.